hustlingchen/ALFM/README.md

 Our code is in java:

 <b>"topicmodel"</b> package: the implementation of the topic model:
-  --  "tuningAspectNumberandTopicNumber.java" is runable to directly get the results by setting data path correctly
+  --  please run "tuningAspectNumberandTopicNumber.java"  to get the results by setting data path correctly

 <b>"alfm"</b> package: the implementation of the aspect-aware latent factor model
- -- “topicFactorTuning.java" is runable to get the results.
+ -- please run “topicFactorTuning.java" to get the results.

  Notice that alfm is implemented based on ["LibRec"](https://www.librec.net/).
 We already conclude the necessary 'jar' package in the 'Lib' fold